IBM/watsonx-data-lab/docs/wxd-watsonui.md

 ![Browser](wxd-images/browser-warning-2.png)

-Choose “Accept the Risk and Continue”.
-If you are using Google Chrome, you can bypass the error message by typing in “thisisunsafe” or clicking on the "Proceed to `server name` (unsafe)" link.
+Choose "Accept the Risk and Continue".
+If you are using Google Chrome, you can bypass the error message by typing in "thisisunsafe" or clicking on the "Proceed to `server name` (unsafe)" link.
 The `server name` value will be replaced with the name of the TechZone server you are connecting to.

 ![Browser](wxd-images/chrome-browser.png)